M A D E T O M E A S U R E C U R T A I N S

 100% Cotton Solprufe Luxury Satin Crease Resist

-A high quality cotton lining for curtains that do not require blackout qualities.
-Available in a large range of colours as well as the standard pale ivory.
+A high quality cotton back lining for curtains that do not require blackout qualities.
+Available in a large range of bright colours as well as standard pale ivory.

 100% Polyester / Acrylic back coating Outblack Silk